tiagombsilva/HyprDotFiles/README.md

 - starship: allows to customize the shell prompt
 - ttf-jetbrains-mono-nerd: Som nerd fonts for icons and overall look
 - noto-fonts-emoji: fonts needed by the weather script in the top bar
-- lxappearance: used to set GTK theme
+- lxappearance-gtk3: used to set GTK theme
 - xfce4-settings: set of tools for xfce, needed to set GTK theme
 - sddm-git: developement version of SDDM which is a display manager for graphical login
 - sddm-sugar-candy-git: an sddm theme my theme is based on (copy of)